 Required by law, the Ohio Department of Education created a list of student surveys that can provide district users a one to four teacher effectiveness rating based upon the student perception survey results.
 Districts may choose to use a student survey on the ODE-approved list of student surveys as an option to determine teacher effectiveness.
 Districts administering a student survey on the approved list must contact the survey vendor directly for details on how the survey is used for teacher evaluation.

 The vendors on the approved list provided evidence that the student survey meet these fundamental requirements:

 Approved surveys that meet all of the above criteria are on the approved list.
-If a district is using a student survey on the list, they must contact the student survey vendor directly for details on how the student survey is used for teacher evaluation.
 There will be future opportunities for vendors to demonstrate they meet the qualifications to be on the list.

 NOTE: The Ohio Department of Education does not approve the monetary aspect and cost structure of the provision of services.
 Monetary aspects and cost structure of the provision of services are determined between the District and the vendor.
 ODE will not provide any funds for district use of the assessments on this list or any other assessments the district may consider for the use with their evaluation systems.

 District-Determined component AS AN ALTERNATIVE COMPONENT OF TEACHER EVALUATION